Compliance

 Any change that allows a particular function to work needs some type of checkpoints to ensure things won’t break the business when introduced into the production org.
 Regardless of the size of your delivery team, some common best practices should be followed for the governance of technical changes in your landscape.
 These can include:

 • Integration testing: Some data changes may have hooks into other platforms within your technology stack.
-Identify integrated data touchpoints and perform testing to ensure that new changes in your Salesforce environment do not indirectly affect other platforms.
+Identify integrated data touch points and perform testing to ensure that new changes in your Salesforce environment do not indirectly affect other platforms.

 • User Acceptance Testing (UAT): Business stakeholders should be involved before any significant changes are introduced into production to ensure that the delivered change meets the original intent of the business requirement.